isaac10965824/Group-46/README.md

 ## :dart: About

-Quizzler is a software application that allows users to test their understanding of various lessons and measure their intelligence through a scoring system.
+Quizzler is an educational software application that allows users to test their understanding of various lessons and measure their intelligence through a scoring system.
 It is designed to provide users with an interactive and engaging experience while assessing their knowledge.

 ## :sparkles: Features